Skip to main content

 Inflation is an increase in the price of consumer goods and services over time.
 The Bureau of Labor Statistics (BLS) uses the Consumer Price Index (CPI) to track the rate of inflation.
 The CPI measures the average change of prices over time that you pay for a variety of goods and services, including things like gas, food and housing.

-At the heart of higher inflation: An increase in the money supply (that’s the total amount of cash circulating).
-Specifically, rising inflation can happen when growth in the money supply outpaces an economy's ability to produce goods and services.
+Rising inflation can happen when growth in the money supply outpaces an economy's ability to produce goods and services.
 If this happens, there are three forms inflation can take.

-Built-in inflation is an expectation-driven phenomenon.
+3. Built-in inflation: Built-in inflation is an expectation-driven phenomenon.
 This type of inflation can happen when businesses or workers assume that prices will rise sometime in the near future.

 What is stagflation?

-Stagflation is the combination of stagnant economic growth, high inflation and a high unemployment rate.
+Stagflation is the combination of slowing economic growth, high inflation and a high unemployment rate.
 When stagflation sets in, consumer spending slows down.
 Higher prices may continue, even when demand slows and you’re purchasing fewer goods and services.
 This can cause a downward spiral, leading to economic activity slowing even more.

 Investing during stagflation